Biden audio first shared by ‘Russian agent’ thrives online | WTOP

 “The adjudication process becomes just way more complicated if it’s an actual known outlet or a real American user or real user in general,” said Bret Schafer, a media and digital disinformation fellow at the Alliance for Securing Democracy, a Washington think tank.

-In one phone call, Biden tells Poroshenko he will commit $1 billion to the country once Shokin is fired.
+In one edited phone call now circulating online, Biden tells Poroshenko he will commit $1 billion to the country once Shokin is fired.

 But the corruption theories have been discredited because Shokin did not have an active investigation into Hunter Biden’s work and because Joe Biden, in seeking Shokin’s firing, was representing the official position of the Obama administration, Western allies and many in Ukraine who perceived the prosecutor as soft on corruption.
 At the time, Shokin was facing widespread criticism for failing to prosecute snipers who opened fire on Kyiv protesters.

+The Biden campaign says it regards the calls as heavily edited.
+Biden and Poroshenko’s phone calls have not been publicly released, but the Obama administration provided summaries of the conversations in 2016, which included U.S. requests for a new prosecutor general.
+Shokin was ousted in March of that year.

-The recordings have been assembled together, raising the likelihood the audio could be missing words and conversations or the timing has been altered, said Stephan Moore, a sound artist and Northwestern University lecturer who reviewed the clips circulating on YouTube for the AP.
+The edited recordings spreading online have been assembled together, raising the likelihood the audio could be missing words and conversations or the timing has been altered, said Stephan Moore, a sound artist and Northwestern University lecturer who reviewed the clips circulating on YouTube for the AP.

 “Anyone who works in audio knows that voice recordings can be drastically altered (even by someone without much skill) in ways that completely change their meaning,” Moore said in an email.